Mariama Bâ: Scarlet Song

 Scarlet Song (1981) also gained international attention.
 This book deals with the critically urgent need for women to create "empowered" spaces for themselves, meaning, women need to create a space where they are not considered the "weaker sex".
 Scarlet Song is about a marriage between a European woman and an African man.
 Mireille, whose father is a French diplomat, marries Ousmane, son of a poor Senegalese Muslim family.
 Moving back from Paris to Senegal, Ousmane once again adopts his traditions and customs.
 But, as an occidental, Mireille cannot handle this kind of life, especially when Ousmane takes a second wife.
 However, Senegal has a polygamous society and in their religion it is acceptable but Mireille did not accept it.
 She suffers the marriage.
 Most notably, the book criticizes the tyranny of tradition and expounds upon the despair of cross-cultural marriages.

+Scarlet Song has been interpreted as an exploration of marital conflict and cultural tension.
+The couple's relationship is marked by a dichotomy between individualism and collectivism, presenting their struggles as a commentary on the interplay between personal desires and cultural expectations.
+For instance, the young character Mireille challenges tradition by pursuing a marriage based on love, defying customary norms.
+Themes of intergenerational continuity, tradition, and cultural change are central to this novel as well.

+A recurring theme in Bâ's work is the influence of feminist thought within an African framework.
+Some scholars observe that the characters in Scarlet Song attribute patriarchal oppression primarily to men; however, others emphasize the significance of relationships among women in revealing the complexities of patriarchal systems.
+By examining how female subordination is sustained within African societies, Bâ's work recenters women and their interpersonal relationships.
+Scholars note that characters such as Yaye Khady, Ouleymatou, and Mireille each occupy patriarchal social structures that shape their interactions and reinforce hierarchy.
+Additional scholarship examines the mixed-race marriage depicted in the novel as a commentary on unresolved sociocultural tensions in post-colonial Africa.
+The conflicts that arise—both structural and interpersonal—are framed within a colonial legacy.
+Through this framework, Scarlet Song portrays cultural intolerance, rivalries among women, and the broader challenges of navigating life in a fractured post-colonial society.

 La Fonction politique des littératures africaines écrites

 In this article from 1981, Mariama Bâ states that every African woman should be proud of her strength and accomplishments.
 She believes that each woman contributes to Africa's development and participates in Africa's growth.